The episode hadn't even aired by the time I got the question, delivered in an e-mail from a reporter for a black-centered Web site.

 It's a sadly familiar pattern for those who study how black people often struggle to fit into corporate culture or white society.

 Further muddying the waters is another phenomenon that some social scientists call "attributional ambiguity."
-This occurs when members of minority groups are unsure if a negative interaction with the majority culture - whether it's in the workplace or the wider world - is evidence of racism.
+This occurs when members of minority groups are unsure if a negative interaction is evidence of racism.

 Imagine a white person mistakenly calling a black co-worker by another black employee's name.
 Or a white employee who jokes that he's afraid a black colleague is going to steal something.
 Did they just make a stupid mistake, or was something else at work?

-But those who suspect a hidden racism in reality TV may be reacting to a more subtle dynamic: a morality play that unfolds week after week highlighting the rewards of acceptance and dangers of resistance for those whose skin color and culture mark them as different.
+Of course, some ostracized contestants of color seem to have their own abrasive personality issues.
+Those who suspect a hidden racism in reality TV may be reacting to a subtle force: a morality play that unfolds week after week highlighting the rewards of acceptance and dangers of resistance for those whose skin color and culture mark them as different.